Inmate Notification of Visiting Procedures

 Visitation Hours and Number of Allowable Visitors

 Visitation is either Saturday or Sunday.
 The inmate’s custody classification can determine when or if visitation is allowed.
 After you have been approved to visit the inmate, check with the individual unit for specific visiting hours.
-No visitation is allowed on the fifth Saturday or Sunday of the month or on holidays.

 Four visitors are allowed during any one visit, including children.
 However, the spouse of an inmate and all children, regardless of the number, may visit when no other adults are present.